samiriff/Advanced-Lane-Line-Detection/writeup.md

 	![color_thresholding_hls][image8]
 	![color_thresholding_hsv][image9]

- 3. Color + Gradient Thresholding
+ 3. Color + Gradient Thresholding:

-	Finally, I combined the gradient thresholds and color thresholds obtained above by using the H and S channels from the HLS color space + R and B channels from the RGB color space + Gradients in the X and Y directions + Magnitude and Direction of the Gradient, in the following manner:
+	Finally, in the `combined_color_gradient_thresholding()` method, I combined the gradient thresholds and color thresholds obtained above by using the H and S channels from the HLS color space + R and B channels from the RGB color space + Gradients in the X and Y directions + Magnitude and Direction of the Gradient, in the following manner:
 	`((h_channel == 1) & (s_channel == 1)) |
 	((r_channel == 0) & (b_channel == 1)) |
 	((mag_binary == 1) & (dir_binary == 1)) |